al-ludwig/Run-Time-Power-Monitoring/README.md

 **Xilinx SDK:**
 1) Actually you don't have to change anything in "main.c" if you want to read out the values via UART.

+## How to run & preparations

+1) Open the vivado project ("PowerMonitoring.xpr") and make sure that the bitstream is up-to-date.
+2) Launch the SDK (workspace has to be "local to project")
+3) Connect the Zedboard: UART and PROG via USB to the PC (and of course Power)
+4) Program the FPGA: Go to Xilinx -> Program FPGA: Select the bitstream-file and press "Program"
+5) Set up the serial communication via a terminal (e.g. Tera Term) and set baud rate to 115200
+6) Go to the project navigator, right click on "PowerMonitoring" -> Run As -> Launch on Hardware (GDB)

 ## Team organization